 There is an industry standard file format for translation memory (.tmx) that can be imported to Smartling at any time so that you can re-use translations that you have alrady created.

-While translation memory is commonplce in the industry (i.e. every language service provider will offer a translation memory), there are key differences into how translation memory is managed and leveraged that impacts your bottom line.
+While translation memory is commonpalce in the industry (i.e. every language service provider will offer a translation memory), there are key differences in how translation memory is managed and leveraged that impacts your bottom line.

 Easy to Use and Completely Yours